JamesTwisleton/ai-persona-app/add.md

 ## 1. Introduction

-The purpose of this document is to outline the architectural design for an AI persona web application that involves integration with various technologies, including Next.js via React for the frontend, Amazon S3 for storage and containerizarion, openAI's DALL-E or Midjourney for persona image generation, and MongoDB for data persistence.
-The application's primary functionality is to process a user request to generate an generative artificial social media persona (image and phrase).
+The purpose of this document is to outline the architectural design for an AI persona web application that involves integration with various technologies, including Next.js via React for the frontend, Amazon S3 for storage and containerizarion, openAI's DALL-E or Midjourney for persona image generation, chatGPT for motto generation, and MongoDB for data persistence.
+The application's primary functionality is to process a user request to generate an artificial social media persona (image and phrase).

 ## 2. System Architecture